TokenSmith: Streamlining Data Editing, Search, and Inspection for Large-Scale Language Model Training and Interpretability: Acknowledgments

 \section{Acknowledgments}

 We thank the EleutherAI team for open-sourcing Tokengrams and GPT-NeoX, and for their helpful responses to our questions.
 We also acknowledge the contributions of NVIDIA’s Megatron and GPT-NeoX repositories, which serve as foundational components in our work.
-This work was supported in part by a NAIRR Pilot Award of NVIDIA DGX Cloud services, a gift from the USC-Amazon Center on Secure and Trusted Machine Learning, and the National Science Foundation under Grant No. IIS-2403436.
+The results presented in this work used compute resources from the National AI Research Resource Pilot, with support from NVIDIA, including NVIDIA's DGX Cloud product and the NVIDIA AI Enterprise Software Platform.
+This work was supported in part by a gift from the USC-Amazon Center on Secure and Trusted Machine Learning, and the National Science Foundation under Grant No. IIS-2403436.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 Finally, we note that large language models were used to assist in editing and refining the writing of this paper.